Kırşehir: Geographical center of the world

 The village of Seyfe within Kırşehir district is considered the geographical center of Earth, as it lies at the intersection of the 39th parallel north and the 34th meridian east.

 Ecclesiastical history

 Metropolitan Archbishopric of Mocissus

 Mocissus was also a Christian bishopric, and became a metropolitan see when, as Procopius (De ædif., V, iv) informs us, Justinian divided Cappadocia into three provinces and made this fortified site in north-western Cappadocia metropolis of Cappadocia Tertia, giving it the name of Justinianopolis.
 Nothing else is known of its history, and its name should perhaps be written Mocessus.
 There is no doubt that the site of Mocissus, or Mocessus, is that which is occupied by the modern city of Kırşehir.
-It figured in the Notitiæ episcopatuum until the 12th or 13th century.
+The metropolitanate was temporarily assumed by the Diocese of Caesarea in 1327, following its decline by the Anatolian Beyliks.
+In 1369 and in 1370 however, new metropolitans assumed Mocissus.

 Only a few of its bishops are known: the earliest, Peter, attended the Fifth Ecumenical Council (Second Council of Constantinople, 536); the last, whose name is not known, was a Catholic, and was consecrated after the mid-15th century Catholic Council of Florence by Patriarch Metrophanes II of Constantinople.